ECI Portfolio Page Pic 1

 ECI Portfolio Page Pic 5ECI Porfoilo Page Pic 6

 Kids’ Meals Inc. provides children relief from severe food insecurity and food deserts in poverty-stricken neighborhoods.
 The organization aims to end generational poverty by providing children with meals until they reach kindergarten thus negating low school engagement, substandard academic development, and poor emotional and physical health.
-Kids’ Meals also delivers meals for every child in the home up to age 18 during the summer when most children do not have access to food in a school-based setting.
-A secondary component of Kids’ Meals is to distribute educational materials, essential information about vital wrap around services and distribute monthly newsletters which detail services and programs offered by collaborative social service partners.
-For more information visit https://kidsmealsinc.org/ .
+The organization also delivers meals for every child in the home up to age 18 during the summer when most children do not have access to food in a school-based setting.
+A secondary component of programming is to distribute educational materials, essential information about vital wrap around services and distribute monthly newsletters which detail services and programs offered by collaborative social service partners.
+For more information visit https://kidsmealsinc.org/.

 Harris County RISE

-RISE supports the continuum of care for young children with disabilities in Harris County through dedicated specialists, early intervention services, and transitional applied behavior analysis transitional services.
+RISE supports the continuum of care for young children with disabilities in Harris County through dedicated specialists, early intervention services, and transitional services such as ABA (applied behavior analysis).
 For more information visit https://www.theharriscenter.org/services/childrens-behavioral-health-services

 Harris County Inspire

 Inspire will address inequities associated with the social determinate of health by providing grants to qualifying families to promote community inclusion and prevent institutionalization.
-Inspire participants can receive up to $5,000 in financial assistance for assistive technology, learning materials, and/or services directly related to the disability, plus $1,000 for respite care (apx.
-100 hours).
-For more information visit https://www.theharriscenter.org/services/childrens-behavioral-health-services
+Inspire participants can receive up to $5,000 in financial assistance for assistive technology, learning materials, and/or services directly related to the disability, plus $1,000 for respite care.
+For more information visit https://www.theharriscenter.org/services/idd-services

 Harris County Helping Hands